 Registered groups can see more information about their lodging facility online on their Group Page under the General Lodging tab.
 Trip Leaders are given the lodging facility’s address.

-Meals will consist of hot breakfasts, sack lunches, and hot dinners.
+Meals will consist of hot breakfasts, picnic-style lunches, and hot dinners.
 All meals will be prepared for participants by kitchen staff.
 Picnic-style lunches will be assembled in the mornings and brought to work sites.
 The first provided meal is dinner on Sunday and the last meal is breakfast on Saturday.
 IMPORTANT NOTE: Dinner is NOT provided on Wednesday (except in Montezuma Creek UT, Busby MT, and St Francis SD), youth groups have free time this day and dinner is on their own.

 For registered groups: If you have a participant that has to eat gluten-free--please let us know.
 We are going to have a few gluten free options at camp this year and need to have an accurate number.
 The sample menu is located on Your Group Page under the Schedule, Menu, and Packing tab.
 Share this with your participants so they can start planning.
 Participants with special diets or allergies are welcome to bring their own food items to fill in as needed during the week.
 Please know that we do have peanut butter on the menu.
 Group is unable to guarantee there will not be any cross-contamination during meal preparation by kitchen staff.
 There will be a staff member available at camp who will be able to answer any questions about food.

 Jesus-centered.
 Our goal is to point people to Jesus.
 Programs focus on Bible passages and daily themes that challenge us to respond to Jesus in ways we will never forget.

 Interactive.
 People learn better by doing.
 Participants will be involved in sharing, speaking, singing, acting,reflecting...not just sitting and watching.